DanCouper/es6-module-starter/README.md

 ## Prior Art

-Based on https://github.com/vinniegarcia/es6-module-starter; I use [Semaphore](https://semaphoreci.com) for continuous integration (so no `.travis.yml`/similar).
+Based on a clone of https://github.com/vinniegarcia/es6-module-starter; I use [Semaphore](https://semaphoreci.com) for continuous integration (so no `.travis.yml`/similar).

 ## Usage